 This equipment is geared towards high-end players who wear their mask often and for longer stretches, and who require modular customization options.

 It is possible to wear regular glasses inside this paintball helmet, although it might take longer getting used to than with lower profile goggles.

-The JT Spectra Flex 8 offers great value at a reasonable price and is perfect if you’re a dedicated woodsball player or want a full tactical helmet-style mask.
+The JT Spectra Flex 8 is a great value and perfect if you’re a dedicated woodsball player and want the best paintball mask for woodsball.